The 7 Best Startups You Can Buy on Republic Right Now

 The Linen App is in beta for Apple’s (NASDAQ:AAPL) iOS, and there have been over 15,000 downloads so far.
 There are also plans to develop an Android version.

-Note that the company has already raised $1.07 million from investors like Coinbase, Polychain, HashKey, Youbi and Wyre.
-As for the equity crowdfunding campaign, Linen has received commitments of more than $2.1 million from 2,100 investors and its valuation is $22 million.
+Consider that the company has already raised $1.7 million from investors like Coinbase, Polychain, HashKey, Youbi and Wyre.
+As for the equity crowdfunding campaign, Linen has received indications of more than $2.6 million from over 2,500 investors and its valuation is $22 million.

-As a result, the savings can be anywhere from 60% to 80% versus the traditional approach.
-But fabricators are also able to realize improvements in their bottom lines (the sale of slabs is not core to their business).
+To build the platform, the company already raised $340,000 in pre-seed capital from blockchain investors.
+Regarding the equity crowdfunding round, the company has raised over $385,000 from over 1,000 investors, and the valuation is at $7.5 million.

-The company has seen momentum, with the run rate at $750,000 (on an annual basis).
-CountertopSmart takes a 50% cut of the sales.
+Clocr offers a streamlined approach to that problem.
+It’s built from the ground up to handle a myriad of digital assets for estate-planning purposes.
+The system makes it easy to track accounts and manage relationships with the beneficiaries.
+The technology also has three pending patents.

-As for the equity crowdfunding round, the company has raised over $74,000 from 128 investors, and the valuation is at $8.5 million.
+As for the equity crowdfunding round, the company has raised over $180,000 from 487 investors, and the valuation is $8 million.

 On the date of publication, Tom Taulli did not have (either directly or indirectly) any positions in any of the securities mentioned in this article.